NPSVisionLab/CVAC/provision/README.md

 issues on Ubuntu - you might want to work in a different working copy than an installation on OSX or Windows (which have the 3rdparty folder).

+## Q & A

+### What should be a cookbook versus a recipe?

+### What is the proper directory structure for Vagrant and Chef?
+    Nested or separate hierarchies?